AndrewMcSwain/pmOS-writings/Readme.md

 **NOTICE**

-*We are working on a promotoinal video,*
+*We are working on a promotional video,*
 Oriented by some preliminary work on the branding and anthropology of a few of postmarketOS's hypothetical user demographics.

 We are looking for participants in this project who possess or would like to possess applicable skills in the following areas:
 - the preliminary theoretical and design work
 - the plannning and execution (production)
 - post-production (editing and after-effects)
-- as well as the promo's insertion strategy, or internal usage with focus groups and market radaring.
+- as well as the promo's insertion strategy, or internal usage with focus groups and market radaring.<br>
-Thanks!
+Thanks!<br>
---Andrew
+--Andrew <br>
-4:30pm June 26th 2016
+4:30pm June 26th 2016<br>
 -------

 Anyone and everyone is welcome to participate in this discussion.
 Feel free to ask questions if something is too vague or too poetic.
 I am more than happy, estatic, really, to recieve comments, criticisms, and collaborations.
 I urge you to participate even if you think it is not your field